rkiuchi/TRACS/README.md

 This is determined from the detector thickness and the full depletion voltage, which is already used in the original TRACS.
 Therefore, you need to set the full depletion voltage correctly. ( In fact, the impact ionization effect happens only at the high doping area, and less effect if one sets the full depletion voltage == nominal doping level wrongly )
-One of point is that the full depletion voltage is that without the "gain layer", to estimate normal doping level correctly.
+One of point is that this full depletion voltage is that one without the "gain layer", to estimate normal doping level correctly.
 - ###### DepletionVoltage = 10.0 # in volts